strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 ### The LoopBack 4 Web Site Updates

-Diana:
-- new look in the web site (loopback.io).
-It was changed from the LB3 look&feel to the new LB4 theme.
+The [LoopBack](https://loopback.io/) web site was changed from the LoopBack 3 look feel to the LB4 theme that was launched previously.

-- refreshed section of the "Who's using LoopBack" and added more testimonial from the users.
+The team also refreshed the "Who's using LoopBack" section and added more testimonial from the users.
+If your company wants to be highlighted as the LoopBack user on our web site, please see [strongloop/loopback-next#3047](https://github.com/strongloop/loopback-next/issues/3047) for details.

-Personally, I'd consider the docs updates are development accomplishments.
+---- Personally, I'd consider the docs updates are development accomplishments.
-If your company wants to be highlighted as the LoopBack user on our web site, please see strongloop/loopback-next#3047 for details.

 ### Increased Transparency with Milestone Updates
 <!--INPUT?-->